Faculty and Staff:

 Jason Todd, History

 Jason began teaching students history at SLA in 2013.
 He earned his M.S. in Education from the University of Pennsylvania in 2006 and began his teaching career at Charles Carroll High School in Port Richmond.
 While at Carroll, Jason received the Lindback Distinguished Teaching Award.
 In 2010, he was selected for a fellowship by the James Madison Memorial Fellowship Foundation.
 The fellowship allowed him to pursue an M.A. in History at La Salle University.
 He graduated in May 2014 with a thesis entitled “The Union and Habeas Corpus during the Civil War.”
-Jason enjoys reading, playing golf, visiting historical sites (especially battlefields), biking, rooting for Philly sports teams, and spending time with his wife, three young children, and yellow labrador.
+Jason enjoys reading, playing golf, visiting historical sites (especially battlefields), biking, rooting for Philly sports teams, and spending time with his wife and three children.

 BJ Enzweiler, Physics and Astronomy

-BJ has been teaching physics and astronomy to students at SLA since 2015.
+BJ has been teaching students physics at SLA since 2015.
 He has taught high school physics in both Philadelphia and Chicago.
 BJ has always been especially interested in the sciences, but after taking his first high school physics class he was hooked.
-Now he enjoys spreading his love for of the patterns of motion and energy with his students.
+Now he enjoys spreading his love for the patterns of motion and energy with his students.
 Before teaching BJ earned his bachelor’s and master’s degrees in physics from Bradley University and Baylor University respectively.
-He lives in Center City here in Philly.
+He lives in South Philly with his wife and two cats.
 BJ enjoys reading, repairing things, and Dungeons and Dragons.